OlivierLD/raspberry-coffee/Project.Trunk/Deviation.Tool/README.md

 ## TODO
 - csv file generation
 - Inverted (hdt -> dev)
-- Document the least square method
+- Document the least square method and the full rationale leading to the system to solve.